 Wellness Petite Entrees Casserole Dog Food receives the Advisor’s mid-tier rating of 3 stars.

-The Wellness Petite Entrees Casserole product line includes 4 grain-free, recipe cups.
+The Wellness Petite Entrees Casserole product line includes the 4 wet dog foods listed below.

 - Wellness Petite Entrees Casserole with Roasted Turkey, Duck, Carrots & Peas [M]